Olegas/mitmscripts/README.md

  3. Set desired adapter in `.adapter` file.
 If you use ethernet connection set `ADAPTER="Ethernet"`, in case WiFi is used - set `ADAPTER="Wi-Fi"`

- 4. Configure proxy
+ 4. Run mitm (it will activate proxy, run mitm, and after you quit mitm will deactivate proxy)

     ```
-        ./set_proxy.sh
-    ```

- 5. Run mitm (it will activate proxy, run mitm, and after you quit mitm will deactivate proxy)

-    ```
         ./run_mitm.sh
     ```

- 7. Point your browser to [mitm.it](http://mitm.it) and follow the instructions how to install certificate to SSL interception
+ 5. Point your browser to [mitm.it](http://mitm.it) and follow the instructions how to install certificate to SSL interception

 ## Proxy configuration